How to deal with overwhelm

 I use the stomach flu specifically because so many people have trouble admitting that they are sick unless they are actually throwing up!
 Only then can they cancel plans, go to bed early, get extra fluids, and let other people help them.
-Overwhelm is stomach flu for the soul.
+Overwhelm is stomach flu for your life.

-For the next few weeks or more, treat yourself like you have the emotional flu.
+For the next week or more, treat yourself like you have the emotional flu.
 Take as much off your plate as you can, get extra rest, allow other people to help you.
 How to decide what to let go and what to prioritize?

 Do a brain dump